emiliobondioli/flipper/README.md

 import FlipperClient from '@ebondioli/flipper/client' const client = new FlipperClient({
     socket: {
-        url: 'ws://localhost'
+        url: 'ws://localhost',
         port: 3001
-    }
+    },
     stage: {
         panels: [/** panel list, see below for options */] },
     mock: false // if true disables socket communication })

-client.set(0, 0, true | false | 'toggle') // Flips, unflips or toggles a single dot at (0,0)
+client.set(0, 0, true | false | 'toggle') // flips, unflips or toggles a single dot at (0,0)
-client.fill(true | false | 'toggle') // Flips, unflips or toggles all dots
+client.fill(true | false | 'toggle') // flips, unflips or toggles all dots
-client.send() // Sends the current buffer to the middleware, usually called on an interval or requestAnimationFrame
+client.send() // sends the current buffer to the middleware, usually called on an interval or requestAnimationFrame
 ```

 ### Configuration